Mat-dp/mat-dp-core/README.md

 # Installation and launch

-Please install poetry - see [here](https://github.com/python-poetry/poetry)

-You can find mat-dp-core in PyPi.
-You can use poetry to add it to your working environment, which will help install all other additional dependencies required.
+You can find [mat-dp-core in PyPi](https://pypi.org/project/mat-dp-core/).
+You can then install it using:

-`poetry add mat-dp-core`
+`pip install mat-dp-core`

-To install all the project dependencies

-`poetry install`

-Then go the examples folder
+There is an examples folder you can access either navigating to it or using the following command:

 `cd examples`

-Then run the pizza box example
+You can then run examples, such as the pizza box example called test.py

-`poetry run python3 test.py`

 # Concepts